 Above: Conch 2 Ways (fritters and ceviche)

 It’s a tropical island, so sometimes it rains for a few minutes throughout the day.
 They gave us the option to move inside or use umbrellas.
-They also had stands for the umbrellas so you didn’t have to hold them up while you eat, but we thought this was more fun!
+They also had stands for the umbrellas, so you don’t have to hold them up while you eat, but we thought this was more fun!
 The coconut palms also shielded us from a lot of the rain.

 Overall, Turks and Caicos hasn’t been our favorite destination for food, but Coco Bistro was the exception.
 They had great service and food.
 Otherwise, we knew we were mainly in TCI for the crystal clear water and a nice escape.

 - Make a reservation!
-We were able to make a reservation 3 days in advance during our visit in August.
-During the busy season, you typically need to make a reservation 2-3 weeks in advance.
-December is already half booked.
+We could make a reservation three days in advance during our visit in August.
+During the busy season, you must make a reservation 2-3 weeks advance.
+December is already half-booked.